clarifynl/responsive-pics/README.md

 * By dragging and dropping the focal point circle element on the image.
 * By entering the Focal Point X & Y-axis values as percentages directly in the attachment input fields.

-By using one of these options a post meta key named `responsive_pics_focal_point` will be added to the attachment with an array value containing the x & y coordinates as percentages:
+By using one of these options a post meta key named `responsive_pics_focal_point` will be added or updated to the attachment with an array value containing the x & y coordinates as percentages:
 ```php
 [
   'x' => '86',